 There are many examples where it is easy to get overwhelmed like this.
 It might be a project at work, which feels so huge that you do not even know where you can even start.
 It might be starting going to the gym, ended up being bogged down the with complexity of what nutrition you need and the information about every single potential workout, that it becomes hard to start even with simple exercises.

 It could also be with aiming to change the world, focusing so much on the difficult, hard to achieve global change.
-While forgetting about all of the small things that can impact the world, and sometimes focusing so much on the global scale, that you forget about the people close to home.
+While forgetting about all of the small things that can impact the world.
+Obsessing so much on about the global scale, that you forget about the people close to home.

 But instead of the huge, overwhelming and hopeless feeling that can easily happen when starting something new, when it appears to big to conquer.
 Why not instead start with the little things, that are much easier to start and complete?